 Herbs have been around a long time.
-The first recording of the use of herbs is in The Books of Enoch when the angels came down and took human wives to themselves.
+The first recording of the use of herbs is in The Book of Enoch when the angels came down and took human wives to themselves.
 They taught them knowledge around herbs, but with this there was the satanic influence of the use of herbs which still goes on today with the occult and roots all the way back to the Native Americans and other secluded tribes.
 Through the years, however, herbs have been demonized for the most part and alchemy took the place of apothecary in the form of pharmaceutical drugs.

 Herbs were used in everyday lives in the Bible.
 They didn’t have pharmaceutical companies or drugs back then.
 The knowledge on how to use herbs was passed down from their ancestors.
 Back then knowing how an herb worked was trial and error.

-This tells me herbs (plants) were placed on the earth to help and aid the human body in healing.
+Herbs were placed on the earth to help and aid the human body in healing.
 They have amazing healing properties.
 These were given to us by God and even though the occult abuses them in satanic practices, we can have faith knowing that God cared enough for us to leave us the ability to heal ourselves no matter what the ailment.

 Herbs in the Bible…. they were used in medicinal treatments: